Competitive Grant Programs: FAQs

 Does The Cape Cod Foundation use my organization's name in their publicity?

-As part of our responsibility to be transparent funders, we announce a summary of our grantees and their corresponding grant amounts.
+As part of our responsibility to be transparent funders, we announce the list of grantees.
 This list is shared on our website and sometimes in our e-newsletter.

 Typically, we derive the organization name from the application.
 If any changes to what is provided in the grant application occur post-award, or if you have questions about how we will use your organization name on the website, please contact the Foundation as soon as possible.

-From time to time, the Foundation also highlights grantee profiles in our newsletter.
-The Foundation will contact a grantee in advance to request permission to do so and confirm content prior to any publicity beyond listing the name of the organization and grant amount.
+From time to time, the Foundation also highlights grantee profiles in our e-newsletter or website.
+The Foundation will contact a grantee in advance to request permission to do so and confirm content prior to any publicity beyond listing the name of the organization.

 For more information about how to publicize your grant, see Resources for Recipients.